February 23, 2026 · 8 min read

 Smaller programs have a place in an affiliate portfolio, but they shouldn't be your starting point or primary focus.
 The math is simple: a fixed 50% rate at a recognized brand will almost always outperform a variable 25-40% rate at a platform your audience hasn't heard of.

 For everyone else: Start with a major program, build your audience, and add niche programs only when you have a specific audience segment that warrants it.
+For a structured approach to program selection, see our CPA vs RevShare comparison and beginner programs guide.

 Commission structures verified via platform documentation.
 Rates, terms, and availability may change — verify current terms directly with each platform before promoting.